KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 ---

-### ggml memory pool owerflow issue:
+### ggml_new_object: not enough space in the context's memory pool (needed 330192, available 16):

-If an error occurs `ggml_new_object: not enough space in the context's memory pool (needed 330192, available 16)`, try it:
+If an error occurs, try it:
 - increase `pool_size`
 - decrease `ctx`
 - decrease `image_max_tokens`